Meredith Grey: Storylines and characteristics

 As Meredith adjusts to life without Cristina, she finds out she has a maternal half-sister named Maggie Pierce (Kelly McCreary), who was given away for adoption by her mother right after she gave birth and who is now working in Grey Sloan Memorial as the new Chief of Cardiothoracic Surgery.
 Meredith is in denial and rejects Maggie, thinking she would have remembered if her mother was pregnant.
 Meredith tries to piece together her relationship with her mother and half-sister by going through old videos of her mother.
 She eventually recovers her repressed memories of the pregnancy when she views her mother's diary.
 With the support of Webber, who is Maggie's biological father, Meredith has a change of heart, choosing to accept Maggie and begin building a relationship.

 Meanwhile, Meredith and Derek's marriage becomes strained as Derek accepts an offer from the U.S. president to participate in the Brain Mapping Initiative.
 He receives an offer to head the project itself in Washington D.C., meaning that he would have to be based there permanently.
 Meredith puts her foot down as she does not want to uproot their young family to move across the country for his career at the sacrifice of her own.
 They begin a series of on-and-off arguments and "cold wars" over their careers.
 Meredith ultimately encourages Derek to go to Washington, and Derek promptly leaves.
 Meredith then proceeds to lean on her friends for support as she begins living life as a single parent while simultaneously maintaining a streak of successful surgeries with no patient-losses.
-During a phone call with Derek, Meredith and Derek agree to work things out after she tells him that she did not want them to become "one of those couples", and he reciprocates, saying that he missed her.
+During a phone call with Derek, Meredith and Derek agree to work things out after she tells him that she did not want them to become "one of those couples", and he reciprocates, saying that he misses her.
 She privately admits to Alex that she has realized that she could live independently of Derek but chooses not to.

 Just as Meredith and Derek begin to rekindle their relationship, Derek is suddenly killed in a car accident while en route to the airport to catch a flight for one final meeting in D.C.
-He was taken to an understaffed hospital, which reluctantly took him in despite not being a trauma center.
-The doctors failed to recognize his head injury in time.
+He is taken to an understaffed hospital, which reluctantly takes him in despite not being a trauma center.
+The doctors fail to recognize his head injury in time.
 Derek is declared brain dead, and Meredith must go to the medical center to consent to remove him from life support.
-She tells Penny, the intern who was assigned to Derek, that every doctor has "that one" patient who dies on their watch and haunts them forever and "that one will make you work harder, and they make you better."
+She tells Penny Blake (Samantha Sloyan), the intern assigned to Derek, that every doctor has "that one" patient who dies on their watch and haunts them forever and "that one will make you work harder, and they make you better."